 Tips for Choosing Exterior Paint Colors

 How do you find that magic color combination?
-Professional designers suggest 12 specific techniques.
+Below, we suggest 12 specific techniques and tips when it comes to choosing your house color.
 And please note that no expert ever suggests buying a paint color because it's on sale or because your painting contractor can get you a deal!

 If you're planning to paint an older home, you'll probably want to use a historically accurate color scheme.
 One way to do this is by a simple form of archeology—you can hire a pro to dig down to old paint layers on your siding and trim to analyze them and recreate the original color of your house.
 Or, you can refer to a historic color chart and select shades that were common at the time your home was built.